traefik/hub/api-management/1-getting-started/README.md

 ingressroute.traefik.io/weather-api created
 ```

-This API can be accessed using curl:
+Now, we can access the API using curl:

 ```shell
 curl http://api.docker.localhost/weather